aimee-mcneil-melville/ToDo-Full-Stack/packages/broken-kaleidoscope-solution/README.md

     ```
   </details>

-- [ ] Finally, add an `onClick` attribute to your TSX that calls `clickHandler` whenever the component is clicked
+- [ ] Finally, add an `onClick` attribute to your TSX that calls `handleClick` whenever the component is clicked
 - [ ] Check your work in the browser.
 You should see the `<Pixel>`s change colour when you click on them

 > Don't forget to look in the JavaScript console in your devtools to see any errors that might be occurring, especially if the result you see is not what you expected.